 A survey of our subscribers in the beginning of 2017 showed that performance was a significant concern.
 This release includes a number of small changes, and one large one – the addition of a special cache for glue records – that together improve authoritative performance noticeably.
 Performance of glue-heavy applications such as TLDs is improved by as much as 500% (yes, that is five times faster!). minimal-responses is now set to

 yes by default, which also contributes significantly to improved performance.

 BIND is still not going to be the fastest DNS system in a race, but now that we have a good performance testing system, we are able to easily validate improvements and avoid performance regressions.

 There are not many new features in this release because of the focus on renewing the code.
 However, because DDoS attacks against DNS systems were growing in scale during 2016, we also wanted to update the resolver’s ability to maintain service during an effective DDoS of either the DNS root, a top-level domain, or another frequently-consulted popular authoritative zone.

 We added NSEC Aggressive Use, supported by funding from APNIC, to enable the resolver to construct an answer for a root zone query from information already obtained in previous queries.
-In this alpha we are constructing answers from prior NXDOMAIN responses: we have still to add synthesizing answers from NODATA responses and support for wildcards and NSEC3.
+In this alpha we are constructing answers from prior NXDOMAIN responses: we have still to add synthesizing answers from NODATA responses and support for wildcards.